WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

 This function blocks until the lock can be acquired.

-Not all filesystems support locking; on filesystems which don't support locking, this function returns `errno::notsup`.
+Not all filesystems support locking; on filesystems which don't support locking, this function returns `error-code::unsupported`.

 Note: This is similar to `flock(fd, LOCK_SH)` in Unix.
 ##### Params